reselbob/dockerdemos/travelagent/readme.md

 ## Getting Up and Running

 Getting Travel Agent up and running is a 2 stage process.
-First, you'll need to get the Docker Compose  ELK Stack started.
+First, you'll need to get the Docker Compose  EFK stack started.
 Then you'll need to get the actual Travel Agent application running under Docker Compose.

-### Get the Elk Stack Up and Running
+### Get the EFK Stack Up and Running

 **Step 1:** Navigate to the directory, `efk`.

 `cd elk`

-**Step 2:** Start the ELK Stack using `docker-compose`
+**Step 2:** Start the EFK Stack using `docker-compose`

 `docker-compose up`